A Message for dHL Experts

 Registering as a dHL Expert

-dHL Experts connect with students in classrooms across Canada to support and further student learning. dHL Experts are people like you, people who want to collaborate with students as learning partners.
-Registering for the Digital Human Library involves creating a profile, which includes information like areas of expertise, programs offered, and method(s) of contact.
+dHL Experts connect with students in classrooms in their local regions, provinces/ territories and across Canada to support and further student learning. dHL Experts are people like you—people who want to make a difference for students.
+Registering for the Digital Human Library involves creating a profile, which includes information like areas of expertise (What are your skills?), programs offered (What could you share?), and method(s) of contact.
 By registering, you are agreeing to receive and respond to emails from classroom teachers who are interested in connecting with you.
 It is always up to you to decide if, and when you would like to work with the teachers that contact you.
 Teachers understand you may not always be available.
 Learn more about registering as a dHL Expert by visiting our FAQs page.

 Tips for dHL Experts

 Let the Collaboration Begin

 Teachers will search the Digital Human Library for Experts (you!) like they would search for books in a library.
 Once a teacher has found the right expert (you!), s/he will contact you via email or through your website as indicated in your profile.
 Teachers have been asked to include the following information in their introductory emails:

 - school, grade taught, age and number of students in the class

 - distance learning topic and learning goals (What they want their students to learn from you)

 - possible formats for the distance learning program (presentation, interview, demonstration, activity, etc)

 - possible dates for the distance learning program